Kate-Yayla/Exhibit11-Web-Design-Challenges/README.md

 # Web Design Homework - Web Visualization Dashboard

 Data is more powerful when we share it with others!
-Let's see what I've learned about HTML and CSS to create a dashboard showing off the analysis I've done.
+Let's see what I've learned about HTML and CSS to create a dashboard showing off the analysis I've done.Here is the my GitHub page https://kate-yayla.github.io/Exhibit11-Web-Design-Challenges/

 ## Landing page